How to Make Cryptocurrency Sustainable

-There is however a larger movement towards sustainable cryptocurrencies.
+There is however a larger movement towards sustainable environmentally friendly cryptocurrencies.

 How Can We Make Cryptocurrencies Sustainable?

 With Bitcoin labeled the ‘dirty currency’ and many currencies detested for their alarming carbon footprints, a cardinal shift is required in the industry.
 Below are some ways to create a sustainable industry:

 - ALTERNATIVE CONSENSUS MECHANISM: